ArloSoftware/arlowp-plugin/readme.txt

 = From WordPress.org =

 1. Download the Arlo WordPress plugin.
-2. Upload the 'arlowp-plugin' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
+2. Upload the 'arlo-training-and-event-management-system' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
 3. Activate Arlo from your Plugins page.

 = Once Activated =